-|Syringe Mark*||Horse Weight (lbs)||Banamine Paste Delivered (g)||Mg Flunix Delivered)|
+|Syringe Mark*||Horse Weight (lbs)||Banamine Paste Delivered (g)||Mg Flunixin Delivered|

 The paste is orally administered by inserting the nozzle of the syringe through the interdental space, anddepositing the required amount of paste on the back of the tongue by depressing the plunger.

 There are no known contraindications to this drug when used as directed.

-Toxicity: No TOxic effects were observed in rats given oral flunixin 2 mg/kg per day for 42 days.Higher doses produced unceration of the gastrointestinal tract.
+No toxic effects were observed in rats given oral flunixin 2 mg/kg per day for 42 days.Higher doses produced ulceration of the gastrointestinal tract.
 The emetic dose in dogs is between 150and 250 mg/kg.
 Flunixin was well tolerated in monkeys dosed daily with 4 mg/kg for 56 days.
 Noadverse effects occurred in horses dosed orally with 1.0 or 1.5 mg/lb for fifteen consecutive days.